Gas Bayonet Fitting – Gas Bayonet Hose – Connect & Disconnect Gas Bayonet

 Female gas bayonet installation can be into a wall or through the floor

-Most gas bayonet heater models have an electrical connection to power the fan, igniter and control board.
-Some models of radiant gas bayonet heater do not require electricity.
+Most gas bayonet heater models have an electrical connection to power the fan, igniter and control board in addition to a gas bayonet hose.

 Female Gas Bayonet Wall Socket